 Neurotransmitters involved in mood regulation

-The mechanisms of anxiety are often linked to a dysfunction of the limbic system, that is to say the amygdala, the hippocampus and the hypothalamus.
+The mechanisms of anxiety are often linked to a dysfunction of the limbic system, that is, the amygdala, the hippocampus, and the hypothalamus.

 As well as an imbalance of neurotransmitters that play a major role in mood regulation.

-The molecules most affected are serotonin (the “happiness” hormone), as well as GABA and norepinephrine.
+The main molecules involved are serotonin (the happiness hormone), as well as GABA and norepinephrine.

-According to these studies, CBD would have a agonist action on 5-HT1A serotonin receptors, meaning that it would mimic the natural action of molecules in our body.
+According to these studies, CBD would have a agonist action at 5-HT1A serotonin receptors, meaning that it would mimic the natural action of molecules in our body.

-CBD would also improve the GABAergic system, which would reduce neuronal excitability linked to stress and anxiety.
+CBD would also improve the GABAergic system, which would reduce neuronal excitability related to stress and anxiety.

 A significant reduction in anxiety